 If you are a bigger business, the Welsh Language Commissioner's promotion branch is here to help you.
 They have developed a new website for businesses which aims to promote and facilitate the use of Welsh.
-Here, you will find a Welsh language development plan self-assessment, information about the advantages of Welsh, useful guidance and an opportunity to promote your Welsh services through Y Cynnig Cymraeg
+Here, you will find a selfassessment questionnaire, information about the advantages of Welsh and useful guidance.